Spectral Energy Distribution of the First Galaxies: Contribution from Pre-Main-Sequence Stars: Methods

 In order to calculate the emerging galaxy SED, we consider a group of stars with different masses or with different accretion rates.
-In the case with accretion, we set the initial mass of the protostars to be $1\Msun$, because accreting protostars can quickly grow to be more massive than $1\Msun$, and because smaller protostars with low accretion rates do not appreciably contribute the total SED.
-The assigned accretion rate $\dot{M}$ varies from 0 to $ 6\times 10^{-3} \Msun \mathrm{yr}^{-1}$.
-Note that the typical rate for a primordial protostar is $\dot{M} \sim 10^{-3}\Msun\mathrm{yr}^{-1}$.
-The exact accretion rate depends on a variety of physical properties of the parent cloud and varies over an order of magnitude (e.g., Hirano et al. 2014).
-To each star, we assign a rate within this range so that the resulting mass spectrum of the group of stars matches the designated IMF (equation [3] or [4]) when all the stars have landed on ZAMS, except that the minimum mass is set to be $1\Msun$ because of the above assumption.
+In the case with accretion, we set the initial mass of the protostars to be $1\Msun$, because accreting protostars can quickly grow to be more massive than $1\Msun$, and because smaller protostars with low accretion rates do not appreciably contribute to the total SED.
+We assume a set of accretion rates in the range from $\dot{M}$ =0 to $6\times 10^{-3} \Msun \mathrm{yr}^{-1}$, sampled with 21 logarithmic intervals.
+Note that the typical rate for a primordial protostar is $\dot{M} \sim 10^{-3}\Msun\mathrm{yr}^{-1}$, although the exact accretion rate depends on a variety of physical properties of the parent cloud and varies over an order of magnitude (e.g., Hirano et al. 2014).
+To each star, we assign a rate within this range so that the resulting mass spectrum of the group of stars matches the designated IMF (equation 3 or 4) when all the stars have landed on zero-ager main sequence (ZAMS), except that the minimum mass is set to $1\Msun$ because of the above assumption.
 We assume that mass accretion continues until the stars reach ZAMS.
 On these assumptions, the mass is simply given as a function of time as

 where $t_{\mathrm{ZAMS}}$ is the characteristic evolutionary time to reach ZAMS.
 We integrate the resulting SEDs of the PMS stars from $0.1\Msun$ to $100\Msun$ for non-accreting cases and from $1\Msun$ to $100\Msun$ for accreting cases.
+We note that, in the case of a very high accretion rate of $\sim 1~\Msun\mathrm{yr}^{-1}$, the dense stellar envelope can alter the emergent spectrum (Surace et al. 2018, 2019).
+Although we do not adopt such a high accretion rate, it would be interesting to incorporate the effective reddening in mid-infrared if rapidly accreting supergiant protostars in the first galaxies are considered.